Disambiguation of Emotion Annotations by Contextualizing Events in Plausible Narratives: Conclusion

-Importantly, our methods offer a possible application in Explainable Artificial Intelligence (XAI).
+Next to the modeling and dataset perspective, our method can also be seen as a contribution to Explainable Artificial Intelligence (XAI).
 By generating contextual backstories, our approach can be used to clarify uncertainties and probabilities in automatic classifications.
 This allows model decisions to be communicated more clearly and alternative interpretations to be demonstrated.

-Our specialized dataset presents substantial promise as a resource.
-Researchers can leverage this dataset to explore various dimensions, such as emotion changes in event chains or the impact of demographic differences on contextualized emotion interpretations.
-Furthermore, our dataset can also be instrumental in distinguishing between types of events where initially the evoked emotions are unclear -- specifically, those that are devoid of emotion versus those that evoke multiple emotions.
+Our dataset \textsc{EBS} (\textsc{E}motional \textsc{B}ack\textsc{S}tories) can be used to explore various dimensions, such as emotion changes in event chains or the impact of demographic differences on contextualized emotion interpretations.
+For example, \citet{Schaefer2026} show how it can be utilized to examine how appraisals evolve in the context of emotions, particularly by investigating the trajectories of appraisal scores within narratives.
+Consequently, the dataset offers further understanding of how emotions can be modeled from textual event descriptions.
+Furthermore, our dataset can be instrumental in distinguishing between types of events where initially the evoked emotions are unclear -- specifically, those that are devoid of emotion versus those that evoke multiple emotions.
 This distinction underscores how contextual backstories can influence emotion responses in particular events and contributes to clarifying scenarios where initial emotion analysis may be unclear.
-In our dataset, the variations in how backstories modify the emotions elicited by events can reveal distinct patterns, which can help differentiate between these types of events.
-Moreover, our dataset serves as valuable training data for models specializing in contextualized emotion analysis.
-By encompassing a variety of backstories that elicit different emotion responses from the same event, researchers can develop and test nuanced classifiers.
+In our dataset, variations in how backstories modify emotions elicited by events reveal distinct patterns, which can help differentiate between these types of events.
+Moreover, our dataset serves as novel training data for models specializing in contextualized emotion analysis.
+By encompassing a variety of backstories that elicit different emotion responses from the same event, researchers can use our data to develop and test nuanced classifiers.

 While we provide valuable insights and a novel dataset, further research is needed to expand on our findings.
-Specifically, future work should investigate how our narratives can be tailored for various applications, such as improving dialogue systems or enhancing the recognition of human emotions in interactions with language models.
+Specifically, future work should investigate how our approach of generating narrative backstories and the resulting dataset can be tailored for various applications, such as improving dialogue systems or enhancing the recognition of human emotions in interactions with language models.
 In particular, the potential utility of our approach needs to be further explored in order to develop systems that better interpret the complexity of human emotions in different contexts.